 Symptoms of hip dysplasia include pain in the groin and/or on the side or back of the hip joint.
 These symptoms can be distinguished from "growing pains," which are most common in kids under 10.
 Growing pains in the legs, knees and hips are usually felt at night, after the child has been active during the day, but then go away by the next morning.
 In a more serious condition like hip dysplasia, the pain will remain constant or increase over time.
 A child or young adult with hip dysplasia may also hear a sound – usually characterized as clicking, snapping or popping – when moving the hip during activity.
 The patient may also develop a limp to avoid the pain.

-To understand hip replacement, you need to understand the structure of the hip joint, a ball-and-socket joint.
-The ball, at the top of the femur (thighbone) is called the femoral head.
-The socket, called the acetabulum, is a part of the pelvis.
-The ball rotates in the socket, allowing the leg to move forward, backward, and sideways.
+To understand hip replacement, you need to understand the structure of the hip joint.
+The hip is a ball-and-socket joint.
+The ball, at the top of your femur (thighbone) is called the femoral head.
+The socket, called the acetabulum, is a part of your pelvis.
+The ball moves in the socket, allowing your leg to rotate and move forward, backward and sideways.

 In a healthy hip, soft tissue called cartilage covers the ball and the socket to help them glide together smoothly.
 If this cartilage wears down or gets damaged, the bones scrape together and become rough.
 This causes pain and can make it difficult to walk.

 There is a wide range of severity among hip dysplasia cases.
 Milder cases may not be noticed until adolescence or young adulthood.
 More severe cases can usually be detected during the perinatal period (shortly before or after birth).
 There are several risk factors that increase the likelihood of hip dysplasia in a prenatal or newborn child.
 For children who have one or more of these risk factors, it is recommended that an ultrasound be performed at around four to six weeks of age to see whether or not the hip is developing normally.